UN chief to meet with Putin to press for peace in Ukraine

 U.N. spokesperson Eri Kaneko said discussions about a similar Guterres visit to Ukraine are under way.

-“He hopes to talk about what can be done to bring peace to Ukraine urgently,” she said, adding that Guterres aims to discuss “steps that can be taken right now in order to silence the guns” and to help people who need to get to safety.
+“He hopes to talk about what can be done to bring peace to Ukraine urgently,” she said, adding that Guterres aims to discuss “steps that can be taken right now” to stop the fighting and help people get to safety.

 Guterres asked Tuesday to meet with both Putin and Ukrainian President Volodymyr Zelenskyy in their respective capitals.